crossplane/crossplane/design/design-doc-rbac-manager.md

 granted a particular RBAC role before they are able to grant that role to another subject.

-In either case - software or human - it is possible for a superuser to manually author the appropriate RBAC roles and bind them to the appropriate subjects to make Crossplane work.
+In either case - software or user - it is possible for a superuser to manually author the appropriate RBAC roles and bind them to the appropriate subjects to make Crossplane work.
 A superuser in this context is either a subject bound to the built in `cluster-admin` RBAC `ClusterRole`, or a subject bound to a role